Lorenzo Sousa Debarbieri

-Lorenzo Sousa Debarbieri (born May 16, 1960) is an entrepreneur, businessman and author from Lima who oversees large privately held tourism and railway companies in Peru (Peru Belmond Hotels, PeruRail and Ferrocarril Transandino (with a 50% in each one of the three companies in partnership with Belmond Limited, and LVMH a company owned by french businessman Bernard Arnault)).
+Lorenzo Sousa Debarbieri (born May 16, 1960) is an entrepreneur, businessman and author from Lima who oversees large privately held tourism and railway companies in Peru (Peru Belmond Hotels, PeruRail and Ferrocarril Transandino (with a 50% in each one of the three companies in partnership with Belmond Limited).

 Early life

 Lorenzo was born in Lima, Peru to Lorenzo Sousa Castañeda and Nancy Debarbieri Mantero.

 Lorenzo Sousa: Economist, graduated from Pepperdine University, California, with an MBA from the Arthur D. Little Management Education Institute in Cambridge, Massachusetts, U.S.A., followed by postgraduate studies at the Advanced Management Program (PAD) of the University of Piura, Lima, Peru, and the Advanced Management Postgraduate Program at Harvard Business School, Harvard University, Boston.
 He has also done a number of studies and congresses in the areas of banking, investment, and finance, including Singularity University, a technology program sponsored by NASA and Google.

-He started his work life as an executive at Citibank-Lima, where he was Finance Manager and Financial Control Manager.
-He also held the position of Citicorp Investment Manager in the Investment Banking area at Citibank-Lima, and with the Arab Latin American Bank (ARLA BANK) as an economist, he was the head of Macro Economics for Latin America.
-He was a director and shareholder of the Banco de Comercio and of the telecommunications company Celular 2000 (sold to BellSouth and now Telefónica [Spain]).
-He was a founding shareholder and the first chairman of the board of the Arequipa Stock Exchange and a director of the Lima Stock Exchange.
+He started his work life as an executive at Citibank-Lima as a Finance Manager and Financial Control Manager.
+He also held the position of Citicorp Investment Manager in the Investment Banking department at Citibank-Lima, and with the Arab Latin American Bank (ARLA BANK) as an economist, he was the head of Macro Economics for Latin America.
+He was a director and shareholder of the Banco de Comercio and telecommunications company Celular 2000 (sold to BellSouth and now Telefónica [Spain]).
+He was a founding shareholder and the first chairman of the board of the Arequipa Stock Exchange and director of the Lima Stock Exchange.